lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app2.md

 * The code template written in different languages will appear, choose <b>Python</b> and copy the code there.
 To execute this scraper, you only need to replace "<YOUR_API_TOKEN>" with your own API token.
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/apify8.png" width="711" height="536" />

-Apify provides $5 dollars monthly for you to use, so if your app is not too popular, this free $5 should be enough as each image search cost $0.003.
+Apify provides $5 dollars monthly for you to use, so if your app is not too popular, this free $5 should be enough as each image search only costs $0.003.
 Otherwise [you can check Apify pricing choices][8] for your purpose. 😉 Tip, you can also create multiple accounts to use the free service for a longer term 😉.

-4. (Optional) If you want to save money, after Apify used up monthly $5, you can keep using Google Custom Search, it allows daily 100 free requests!
+##### 4. (Optional) Enable Google Custom Search
+There is very low chance that Apify doesn't return output, such as having timeout error.
+Low chance doesn't mean 0 possibility, and when it happened it hurts user experience.
+To ensure a smooth user experience, we can use an alternative image search solution.
+Among all the free solutions, Lady H. chose Google Custom Search, because it's fast and allows 100 free queries each day.
 In order to use it, you need to [create a Google Search API key][9] and [create a search engine to get its ID][10].

-5. Key packages to install:
+##### 5. Other Key Packages to Install
+Besides package "streamit", you also need to install the following packages:
 * `pip install pydeck` to enable the display of suggested locations on the map.
 * `pip install openai` to use OpenAI API.
 * `pip install streamlit-extras` to use extra features of Streamlit.